Policy: UGA Freedom of Expression and Assembly

 i.
 The campus location requested;

 ii.
 The date and time of the activity;

 iii.
 A brief description of the activity;

 v.
-Whether a stand, booth or table will be used for the purposes of distribution of written materials;
+Whether a stand, booth or table will be used;

-vii.
-An acknowledgement of and agreement to comply with the time, place and manner requirements specified in Section I.C., below.
+viii.
+An acknowledgement of, and agreement to comply with, the time, place and manner requirements specified in Section III.E, below.